keichi/binary-parser/README.md

 In the `options` hash, define `assert` with an assertion function.
 This assertion function should take one argument, which is the parsed result, and return `true` if assertion successes or `false` when assertion fails.
+An exception is thrown during the parsing when assertion fails.

 ```javascript
 var ClassFile =